maruyama-lab-design/CBOEP/README.md

 respectively.

-## How to generate new NIMF dataset
+## How to generate new CBOEP dataset
-`generate_NIMF_dataset.py` is the executable file to generate NIMF dataset.
+`generate_CBOEP_dataset.py` is the executable file to generate CBOEP dataset.

 ### Libraries
 ---